Adlink-ROS/neuronbot2/README.md

 This package includes the functions to bring up the robot, to make it SLAM, to navigation, and to simulate it with your own computer, testing the same functions mentioned before.

-Users are able to checkout to different branch of this package to run on ROS1(melodic-version) and ROS2(dashing-version).
+Users are able to checkout to different branch of this package to run on ROS1 and ROS2.
 ```
 git clone https://github.com/Adlink-ROS/neuronbot2.git

 # For ROS melodic
 git checkout melodic-dev

-# For ROS2 Dashing
-git checkout dashing-devel
 ```

 # ROS1